-One of the best features about all Macs is the excellent built-in help, and macOS Sierra doesn't cheat you on that legacy: This system has online help in abundance.

-When you have a question about how to do something, the Help Center is the first place you should visit (after this book, of course).
+One of the best features of all Macs is the excellent built-in help, and macOS Mojave doesn't cheat you on that legacy: This system has online help in abundance.
+When you have a question about how to do something, Help Center is the first place you should visit (after this book, of course).

-Clicking the Help menu reveals the Search field at the top of the menu and the Mac Help and New to Mac items.
-Choosing Mac Help opens the Mac Help window, as shown in Figure 1-5; choosing New to Mac launches Safari and displays a tour of macOS Sierra.
+Clicking the Help menu reveals the Search field at the top of the menu and the macOS Help item.
+Choosing MacOS Help opens the Mac Help window, as shown in Figure 1-5.